RandallBalestriero/SplineLLM/README.md

 ## Generating the figures

-- all the figures about T-SNE, table of results, semi-supervised learning, and ablation (looking at peformance of our features per-layer) are provided in the `statistic_analysis.py` file.
+- all the figures about T-SNE, table of results, semi-supervised learning, and ablation (looking at performance of our features per-layer) are provided in the `statistic_analysis.py` file.
 In there, you will find a few utilities such as:
   -  `unsupervised_embedding` used to obtain the T-SNE
   - `solve_jigsaw` to solve the jigsaw challenge
   - `run_sup_semisup_experiments` for the supervised (and semi-supervised) experiments